nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 5. How can I set the application window to a fix size whenever I open it?<br>
 **Reeve** automatically save your preferred window size when you close it.
-Hence, you could adjust the window size to your preferred one before closing Reeve.
+Hence, you could adjust the window size to your preferred one before closing **Reeve**.
 **Reeve** will automatically open according to this size.

 6. I forgot what are the various commands and their format, where can I find the list of commands?<br>